apm-workshop/at-etaps2026/_pages/index.md

 The registration options are listed below:

- - Reduced (includes 1 coffee break and 1 lunch on Friday, April 17)
+ - Basic (includes 1 coffee break and 1 lunch on Friday, April 17)
- - Normal (includes Reduced + a social event on Thursday, April 16)
+ - Standard (includes Basic + a social event on Thursday, April 16)

 <!--